Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 ### Monastic Tradition feature
 At 17th level, you gain one feature granted by your Monastic Tradition.

-{% subclass_feature(subclass="Way of the Curse") %}
-### Cursed Energy Mastery
-_17th-level Way of the Curse feature_

-By 17th level, your mastery over Cursed Energy is unmatched, allowing you to push beyond the limits of normal monks.
-Your entire body radiates with an intense, chaotic energy, and your movements and attacks leave trails of dark energy in their wake.

-**Unlimited Potential:** As an action, you can spend 8 Ki Points to enter a state of heightened power for 1 minute.
-During this time, you gain the following benefits:

-1. You regain 2 Ki Points at the start of each of your turns.
-2. Your unarmed strikes score a critical hit on a roll of 19 or 20.
-3. You have resistance to all damage.

-You can use this feature once per long rest.

-{% end %}

 {% subclass_feature(subclass="Iai Chop") %}
 ### Iai Chop form
 _17th-level Iai Chop feature_